-All children will have access to MFL, therefore work and activities will be differentiated accordingly to ensure that children of all abilities participate to their full potential.
+All children will have access to MFL, therefore work and activities will be adapted accordingly to ensure that children of all abilities participate to their full potential.
+In most Language Angels lessons, teachers have a choice of adapted resources to help support children who are struggling in lessons and to extend those who are in need of greater challenge.
+This is also considered when speaking and listening in French through the use of word banks and visual prompts.